saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 32
 Learned: sending emails with SMTP, working with the datetime module, and running Python in the cloud.
 Built an Automated Birthday Wisher and a Monday Motivational Quote sender.

+## Day 33
+Learned: APIs, endpoints, making API calls, HTTP response codes, handling JSON data, and API parameters.
+Built a Kanye Quotes App and an ISS Overhead Notifier that sends an email when the ISS passes overhead at night.